GurpreetSingh2502/Stockastic/README.md

-# 📈 **Stockastic**
+# 📈 **Financial Modeling Learning**
 ### **Predicting Stocks with ML**

-**Stockastic is an ML-powered stock price prediction app built with Python and Streamlit.
+**PIT is an ML-powered stock price prediction app built with Python and Streamlit.
 It utilizes machine learning models to forecast stock prices and help investors make data-driven decisions.**

 ## 🏗️ **How It's Built**

-Stockastic is built with these core frameworks and modules:
+PIT is built with these core frameworks and modules:

 - **Streamlit** - To create the web app UI and interactivity
 - **YFinance** - To fetch financial data from Yahoo Finance API